Exhibitions

 ‘Since my childhood, planetariums all over the world have fascinated me.
 Their job is to arouse curiosity and wonder about the great cosmic questions.
 It has been a dream to create a work that not only reinforces this fascination, but also opens up new ways of understanding our place in the universe.
 COSMIC THREADS is one of my most complex works, inviting the audience to explore the connections between science, art, and our shared future - a future that must be rethought in light of the climate crisis.
 In the iconic space of Planetarium, the dream has become reality.’

-With COSMIC THREADS, Planetarium becomes not only a place where children, young people and adults learn about astronomy and space travel, but also a place for reflection on our common future on Earth.
+With COSMIC THREADS, Planetarium is not only a place where children, young people and adults learn about astronomy and space travel, but also a place for reflection on our common future on Earth.
 The work creates a ‘space’ for reflection and invites the audience to explore the challenges we face at a time when the climate crisis requires us to rethink our relationship with nature, energy consumption and the countless species we share the planet with.

 The exhibition has been realised with support from Aage og Johanne Louis-Hansens Fond, A.P.
 Møller Fonden, Augustinus Fonden, Thomas B. Thriges Fond, William Demant Fonden, Otto Mønsteds Fond and Louis Petersens Legat.